Skip to content

 FAQ

-You will learn from scratch how to build a reasoning AI agent in Python using LlamaIndex: from choosing the architecture, through defining tools and system prompts, to handling memory, state, debugging, and running a complete end-to-end solution.
+You will learn from scratch how to build a reasoning AI agent in Python using LlamaIndex: from choosing the architecture, through defining tools and system prompts, to handling memory, state, debugging, and running a full end-to-end solution.

 Because both approaches are important in practice.
 The current LlamaIndex documentation indicates that FunctionAgent should be preferred for models supporting native function calling, while ReActAgent remains very useful where greater model universality and an explicit action flow matter.
-This helps the course teach not only how to build an agent, but also when to choose a given approach.
+This helps the course explain not only how to build an agent, but also when to choose a given approach.

 Yes.
 The market is rapidly moving toward agentic systems: Gartner predicted that by the end of 2026, 40% of enterprise applications will include specialized AI agents, while in 2025 it was less than 5%.
 This makes practical skills in building agents with tools, memory, and flow control increasingly valuable.